 Nowadays, its former grounds have become a huge multipurpose area in Barcelona with squares, a marina, museums, skyscrapers and parks.

 Check Hotels near the Barcelona Forum

 As a major international event, the project called for an ambitious layout of new infrastructures that would revamp the all the area between the Besós river and Sant Adriá del Besós.

-Currently, the space is mainly used for massive music events during the year like the Primavera Sound Festival and La Mercé.
-Barcelona’s biggest holiday.
+Currently, the space is mainly used for massive music events during the year like the Primavera Sound Festival and La Mercé, Barcelona’s biggest holiday.

-Generally, the Barcelona Forum is open for everyone.
+The Barcelona Forum is open for everyone.
 It’s a popular spot for skating, jogging and a paradise for cycling, not to mention that it’s a lovely place to watch the sunset with the Barcelona skyline as a backdrop.

 What to see in the Barcelona Forum